commonmark/commonmark-java/README.md

 ### YAML front matter

-Enables an YAML front matter block.
+Adds support for metadata through a YAML front matter block.
 This extension only supports a subset of YAML syntax.
 Here's an example of what's supported:

 ```
 ---